jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 - gains captured by private owners;
 - returns received by taxpayers.

+**Related research:**
+- [Do New Sports Facilities Attract New Businesses?](https://doi.org/10.1177/1527002516641168) by Kaitlyn Harger, Brad Humphreys, and Amanda Ross
+- [NBA Sweet Spots: Distance-Based Impacts on Establishment-Level Sales](https://doi.org/10.1111/grow.12262) by Brandli Stitzel and Cynthia L. Rogers
+- [The Impact of Sports Stadiums on Localized Commercial Activity](https://doi.org/10.1111/jors.12560) by J.C.
+Bradbury

 ## Are minor-league stadiums different?

 Minor-league stadiums are smaller and usually cost less than major-league venues, but they also generate less revenue and attract fewer visitors.
 Their lower cost does not necessarily make them good public investments.